-Jan 30, 2024
+January 30, 2024

 The application of Selective Safety Data Collection (SSDC) is based on the principle of efficient data collection in clinical trials while ensuring the safety of trial participants and enabling the collection of useful safety information in the future, and must comply with the laws and regulations of each country and region.
 The SSDC approach is attracting attention as a risk-proportionate approach to safety data collection, and the number of studies using this approach is expected to increase, especially in clinical trials conducted before and after approval in the later stages of development, such as long-term outcome studies.
-Therefore, it is necessary for all members involved in clinical trials, including sponsors, regulatory authorities, and medical institutions, to properly understand the basic concept of this guideline.
+Therefore, it is necessary for all members involved in clinical trials, including sponsors, regulatory authorities, and medical institutions, to properly understand the basic concept.

 PMDA Website